smiles4u17/cvr-audio-link/README.md

 ## Linking audio to effects on ChilloutVR avatars and worlds

 AudioLink is a system that analyzes and processes in-world audio into many different highly reactive data streams and exposes the data to ChilloutVR world shaders, and avatar shaders.

 Technical overview:
 The audio amplitude data is read into shader parameters via the `CVRAudioMaterialParser` component.
 It is then sent to the GPU for signal processing and buffered into a CustomRenderTexture.
 Then, the CustomRenderTexture is broadcast globally (called `_AudioTexture`) which can be picked up by shaders both in-world and across all avatars.

+For the original VRChat version see [llealloo/vrc-udon-audio-link](https://github.com/llealloo/vrc-udon-audio-link).

 ### [Documentation for shader creators](https://github.com/llealloo/vrc-udon-audio-link/tree/master/Docs)